O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/README.md

 📖 Not until August __2021__ did I ACTUALLY start learning programming and coding in a way that worked out well for me 🧐 I've finally known how to learn coding by trial and error 🤓

-📖 I officially became a Software Engineer in August __2022__ after managing to _get out of_ college 3 months before that 🙏🏻

 📖 Now, I _enjoy_ learning new technologies and new programming languages by making something from scratch step by step as well as working on real-world projects as part of my day-to-day job 🛠

-📖 __Self-learning__ is one of the most important and enjoyable parts of my life ☺️ I soon found out that GitHub is such a good place for me to record my never-ending learning journey from a technophobe to a technophile 🔥 To me, it is my open learning journal where I can not only keep my notes and references while learning new technical stuff but also share them with others who may find them helpful 📔
+📖 __Self-learning__ is one of the most important and enjoyable parts of my life

 <div align="center">